-In all cases, creating backup policies was simple and had a clear logical flow.
-All the 'backup server' options and tasks are in the same UI as the storage-related tasks.
+In all cases, creating backup policies were simple and had a clear logical flow.
+All the 'backup server' options and tasks are in the same UI as the 'storage' related tasks.

 Data Manager: While it's not burdened by a legacy code base, it sometimes feels like a product on a maturity curve.
 The product has really hit its stride in the last few releases, but there are still occasional small UI inconsistencies and glitches that make the application feel unpolished.